-AG-56 Coupled fluid dynamics and flight mechanics simulation of very flexible aircraft configurations Harmen van der Ven (NLR)
+AG-56 Coupled fluid dynamics and flight mechanics simulation of very flexible aircraft configurations

 The goals of AD/AG-56 are twofold: firstly, this endeavour aims to enhance each partner's capabilities in aeroelastic simulations pertaining to very flexible aircraft.
 A second aim is to derive a common test case in terms of aircraft and manoeuvre.
 This will allow the various partners to benchmark their solvers and tools.